Marlinekhavele/ComicAPI/README.md

 ### Compiles and hot-reloads for development

 npm run serve
+This screenshots are here due to Netlify not accepting my APIs which are http they only accept https.

 ```
 ![alt text](img/1.png "Description goes here")
 ![alt text](img/2.png "Description goes here")